Perl/PPCs/ppcs/ppc0027-any-and-all.md

 ## Rejected Ideas

-### Block-less syntax
+### Deferred Expression Syntax

-Supporting syntax analogous to the "deferred-expression" form of `grep EXPR, LIST`.
+Supporting syntax analogous to the "deferred-expression" form of `grep EXPR, LIST` in the first iteration is likely to get in the way of a possible future idea to add named lexical arguments to the predicate test block (see above).
+Therefore at this time no attempt is made to support these, so as to leave an easy space in the implementation to allow other behaviours in future.

 ### Keywords as Junctions